Carolina Institute for Developmental Disabilities

 This program provides a variety of opportunities including:

-(2) courses, seminars, and lectures that integrate the study of clinical disorders, normal developmental processes, mechanisms of disease, and research methods; and
+(2) courses, seminars, and lectures that integrate the study of clinical disorders, developmental processes, mechanisms of disease, and research methods; and

 (3) clinical experiences to complement previous levels of clinical knowledge and skills.